Minimax Confidence Intervals for the Sliced Wasserstein Distance: Estimating the Sliced Wasserstein Distance

-{\bf Remarks.} \begin{itemize} \item Theorem \ref{thm::minimax_distance} implies that the rates achieved by the empirical Sliced Wasserstein distance $\sw_r(P_n,Q_m)$ in Proposition \ref{prop::empirical_sw}, as well as their dependence on the $\sj_{r,\delta}$ functional, are minimax optimal. \item We defer the proof of this result to Appendix~\ref{app::main_lowerbound}.
-This result is proved by a standard information-theoretic technique of constructing several pairs of distributions (each satisfying the various hypotheses).
-These distributions are carefully chosen to have small Kullback-Leibler divergence, but have very different Sliced Wasserstein distances.
-We then obtain lower bounds via an application of Le Cam's inequality (see, for instance, Theorem 2.2 of \citet{tsybakov2008}).
-Beyond this careful choice of pairs of distributions, the bulk of our technical effort is in computing or tightly bounding the various Sliced Wasserstein distances (see Lemma~\ref{lem::main_univariate} in the Appendix). \end{itemize}
+\end{enumerate} \end{theorem} Theorem \ref{thm::minimax_distance} implies that the rates achieved by the empirical Sliced Wasserstein distance $\sw_r(P_n,Q_m)$ in Proposition \ref{prop::empirical_sw}, including their dependence on the $\sj_{r,\delta}$ functional, are minimax optimal (ignoring polylogarithmic factors).
+We defer its proof to Appendix~\ref{app::main_lowerbound}.
+This result is proved by a standard information-theoretic technique of constructing pairs of distributions which are statistically indistinguishable but have very different Sliced Wasserstein distances.
+We then obtain lower bounds via an application of Le Cam's Lemma (see, for instance, Theorem 2.2 of \citet{tsybakov2008}).
+Beyond this careful choice of distributions, the bulk of our technical effort lies in tightly bounding the various Sliced Wasserstein distances (see Lemma~\ref{lem::main_univariate} in Appendix~\ref{app::main_lowerbound}).

-In what follows, we construct finite-sample confidence intervals for $\sw_{r,\delta}(P,Q)$ whose lengths achieve these same rates of convergence (up to polylogarithmic factors), and which are adaptive to the magnitude of $\sj_{r,\delta}$.
+In Section~\ref{sec::cis}, we construct finite-sample confidence intervals for $\sw_{r,\delta}(P,Q)$ whose lengths achieve these same rates of convergence, up to polylogarithmic factors.
+Before turning to these results, we discuss estimation rates in the untrimmed case when $\delta=0$.